4 Options for No Collateral Business Loans

 Although it is possible to finance up to 100% of your equipment purchases with an equipment loan, it’s more likely that you’ll pay a small down payment.
 You’ll then pay back the lender in monthly installments that include interest.
 When you’ve paid in full, you own the equipment.

-In terms of collateral requirements, the equipment itself acts as collateral for your loan.
-If you default on your loan, the lender will seize the equipment to recoup their losses.
-Your personal assets stay safe.
-This makes equipment financing a good option for startups.
+The equipment itself acts as collateral for your loan.
+If you default on your loan, the lender seizes the equipment to recoup their losses—but your personal assets stay safe.

 Invoice Financing

-If you own a service-based business and you’re frequently waiting on your customers to pay their invoices, you should consider invoice financing
+If you run a business-to-business company and you’re frequently waiting on your customers to pay their invoices, you may consider invoice financing

-Here’s how it works: Invoice financing companies advance you a certain percentage of your outstanding invoices.
+An invoice financing company advances you a percentage of your outstanding invoices, typically 80-90%.
 They’ll hold onto the remaining percentage and charge fees for each week it takes for your customers to settle the invoice.
 Once your customer has paid in full, you’ll get the reserve amount back, minus the lender’s fees.

 With invoice financing, the invoices themselves serve as collateral for the loan.